 Dental implants are artificial tooth roots for tooth restoration.
 The dental implant procedure creates the environment for the installation of permanent replacement teeth.
 You can get a single tooth implant, mini dental implants or full dental implants.
 The required surgery imbeds titanium posts into your upper or lower jaw to attached dental caps that resemble your other teeth.
-Ask your dental implants Yonkers dentist about dental implants.
+Ask your dentists Yonkers, top implant specialists about dental implants.
 At our Cosmetic & Implants Dentistry of Yonkers we use only the best quality medical grade titanium or titanium alloy for dental implants.

 Biting irregularities caused by tooth loss may make it difficult for you to eat or chew.
 Missing teeth can lead to other health problems, such as poor nutrition.
 They can also interfere with your self-confidence, especially when the missing teeth are in the front of your mouth.

 You may consider a single tooth implant or full dental implants to replace missing teeth, especially if you feel insecure while smiling, talking or eating.

 Dental implants can improve your health and your quality of life.
 They allow you to smile and enjoy the foods you love.
 The dental implant procedure is a form of prosthetic or artificial replacement dentistry — but also considered a form of cosmetic dentistry by most dental health insurance plans.
 Therefore, implants are not always covered.

 Consult Your Yonkers Implant Dentist

 If you need teeth implants — whether you need a single tooth implant, mini implants or full dental implants — talk to your dentist open on Saturday.
 At your first appointment, your implant dentist in Yonkers examines your mouth, gums, and teeth.
 If necessary, a dental cleaning follows which also includes X-rays of your bone structure.